 Every new tool you bring in handles some form of sensitive data—whether it’s customer information, financial records, or internal documents.
 That makes data protection a must from day one.

 Choose software providers with strong security credentials, encryption protocols, and privacy policies.
 Set up user permissions, use two-factor authentication, and ensure regular backups.
-Prioritizing security not only reduces risk, but also builds trust with customers, partners, and your own team.
+Prioritizing security reduces risk, and builds trust with customers, partners, and your own team.

 Stay Informed and Open to Change